Reading

 How it works

-Children will bring home an Accelerated Reader book – this is what we use for our home reader books in KS2.
+Children will bring home an independent reading book.
 Although we do dedicate time in school to reading these, we do expect children to read them at home as well, please.
 As a minimum, we ask for 3 reading sessions of ten minutes a week, but more would be great!

-The books in Accelerated Reader are carefully levelled.
-Teachers advise children on a range of book levels to choose from, taking into account their knowledge of the child’s reading ability, the child’s recent results from Accelerated Reader quizzes and end-of-year expectations.
-Below, you can see the minimum Accelerated Reader book level we would want a child to be on at the end of a given academic year to be classed as working at the appropriate level:
+All of our books for home reading are levelled.
+Teachers advise children on a range of book levels to choose from, taking into account their knowledge of the child’s reading ability and end-of-year expectations.
+However, there are lots of things that can make a book seem easier – or harder – for a child, other than just the level it is given.
+For instance, a longer book or one set in a place they have little knowledge of can feel harder than a shorter book based on something they know well (such as friends and school).
+Below, you can see the minimum book level we would want a child to be able to read fluently at the end of a given academic year to be classed as working at the age-expected level:

 For all